Dundas, Ontario: History and politics to 1974

 The Great Western Railway (GWR) put their line through Dundas in 1853, but it was not until 1864 that the first Dundas station was built.
-By 1869 the population was 3500 and was known as a small manufacturing centre.
+By 1869 the population was 3,500 and was known as a small manufacturing centre.

-In the late 18th and early 19th centuries, Dundas enjoyed considerable economic prosperity through its access to Lake Ontario via the Desjardins Canal, and was an important town in Upper Canada and Canada West.
-It was later surpassed as the economic powerhouse of the area by Hamilton, but for decades it led in importance.
-A number of Ontario cities (including Toronto) retain streets named Dundas Street, which serve as evidence of its one-time importance.
-Dundas was once the terminus of Toronto's Dundas Street (also known as Highway 5), one of the earliest routes used by Ontario's first settlers.
+In the late 18th and early 19th centuries, Dundas enjoyed considerable economic prosperity through its access to Lake Ontario via the Desjardins Canal and was an important town in Upper Canada and Canada West.
+It was later surpassed as the area's economic powerhouse by Hamilton, but for decades it led in importance.

-With the establishment of McMaster University in nearby west Hamilton in 1930, Dundas gradually became a bedroom community of the university faculty and students, with a thriving arts community.
-Dundas has a large community of potters and several studio shows/walking tours of the town feature their work each year.
+With the establishment of McMaster University nearby in west Hamilton in 1930, Dundas gradually became a bedroom community of the university faculty and students, with a thriving arts community.
+Dundas has a large community of potters, and several studio shows and town walking tours feature their work each year.